|

 -

-This program is designed for intermediate and advanced student-artists who wish to pursue their own direction in weaving.
+This program is designed for advanced student-artists who wish to pursue their own direction in weaving.
 Acquiring new structural and manual skills and exploring new materials will be emphasized.
 Individual planning sessions along with some group instruction will allow students to proceed at their own pace.
-Each weaver will have exclusive use of one of the Fibers Department’s large collection of floor looms and three-week use of the dye lab.
-Prior to registering, students must contact, casey.galloway@utsa.edu, by Apr 2; if approved, students will be contacted by e-mail on or before Apr 2 and must register by May 6.
+A two-week dye lab will also be part of the curriculum offered.
+Each weaver will have exclusive use of one of the Fibers Department’s large collection of floor looms.
+Prior to registering: Students must contact the Fibers Department, casey.galloway@utsa.edu, by Mar 31; and if approved, students will be contacted by e-mail on or before Apr 1 and must register by May 14.
 The instructor reserves the right to restrict enrollment.
-Prerequisite: 2001 Introduction to Weaving or equivalent experience.
+Prerequisite: Introduction to Weaving & Intermediate Weaving or equivalent experience.

 Tuition is due in full at time of registration